frlwolf/Inspector/README.md

 # Inspector

-Calculate score of a form, given certain answers
+Calculate score of a form, given certain responses

 # How to run the project

-- Open the Inspector.xcodeproj
+- Open Inspector.xcodeproj
 - Select any simulator for iOS 13
 - Press run